Ideas of European unity before 1948: Early history

 Ancient concepts of European unity were generally undemocratic, and founded on domination, like the Empire of Alexander the Great, the Roman Empire, or the Catholic Church controlled by the Pope in Rome.
 The first major phase of European unification can be traced to the Greco-Roman world.

 "Europe" as a cultural sphere is first used during the Carolingian dynasty to encompass the Latin Church (as opposed to Eastern Orthodoxy).
 The first mention of the concepts of "Europe" and "European" dates back to 754 in the Mozarabic Chronicle.
-The Chronicle contains the earliest known reference in a Latin text to "Europeans" (europenses), whom it describes as having defeated the Saracens at the battle of Tours in 732.
+The Chronicle contains the earliest known reference in a Latin text to "Europeans" (europenses), whom it describes as having defeated the Umayyads at the Battle of Tours (732).

 Italian poet Dante Alighieri proposed an idea of peaceful European union in his De Monarchia (1310s).
 Because of this, in Italy he is often considered a "European federalist ahead of his time".

-Military unions of "Christian European powers" in the medieval and early modern period were directed against Muslim expansion, namely during the Crusades and the Reconquista.
-A possible early attempt at European unity can be traced back to the Fall of Constantinople to the Turks in 1453; George of Podebrady, a Hussite king of Bohemia, proposed in 1464 a union of Christian states against the Turks.

 In the Renaissance, medieval trade flourished in organisations like the Hanseatic League, stretching from English towns like Boston and London, to Frankfurt, Stockholm and Riga.
 These traders developed the lex mercatoria, spreading basic norms of good faith and fair dealing through their business.